miklevin/Pipulate.com/software.md

 Namely, an exclamation point goes before the range, and if there's a space in the name, you put single-quotes around the tab name.
-This whole thing is used in the GSheets API expected as input for where the list of tuples you provide is going to end up.
+This whole thing is used in the GSheets API as input for where the list of tuples you provide is going to end up.

 As you plan your blit, you may want to shift everything down by a row if you're going to insert column labels on row 1, or alternatively make row 1 of your